swizzin/docs.swizzin.ltd/docs/applications/wireguard.md

 The multi-user functionality has been patched in at a later stage.
 Please make sure to run `box update` and then remove and install wireguard again (`box remove wireguard && box install wireguard`).
 We have opted against patching this automatically as some administrators might not want to give their users WG access without knowing first.

 ### My connection is not being kept alive
-Add the following line to your config into the `[Peer]` section.
 This can happen when you are behind an NAT.
+Uncomment the following line at the end of your config.

 ```plaintext
 PersistentKeepalive = 25